2018 California State Senate election: District 32

 The 32nd district takes in the Gateway Cities region in southeastern Los Angeles County, as well as Buena Park.
-The incumbent is Democrat Tony Mendoza, who was elected with 52.3% of the vote in 2014, resigned following sexual assault allegations.
+The incumbent was Democrat Tony Mendoza, who was elected with 52.3% of the vote in 2014, resigned following sexual assault allegations.
 However, he decided to run for election again following his resignation.

 Note that the primary was held the same day as the special election to fill a vacancy in the seat.
 Although most of the candidates in the two contests were the same, the results were very different.
 Rita Topalian finished first in both races, but different candidates finished in second place.
-Vanessa Delgado finished in 2nd place in the special election, but 3rd place in the regularly scheduled primary election.
+Vanessa Delgado finished in second place in the special election, but third place in the regularly scheduled primary election.
 She received a similar number of votes in both races, but candidate Bob Archuleta received about 54% more votes in the regularly scheduled election than he did in the special election.
 The different results have been attributed to the different order in which the candidates were listed on the ballot.